 What it Costs

-The cost of marriage counseling varies a great deal depending on the type of counseling.
-In a survey done by the National Directory of Marriage and Family Counseling, the rates of both marriage and family counseling can run you between $80 to $225 per session.
-For marriage and family therapists, an online therapy session is a less expensive alternative than in person, with an average cost of approximately $35 to $50 per month for a subscription, which could be as little as $30 - $50 per session, assuming a weekly appointment.
-Subscription services usually include unlimited access with texting, email, and chat rooms.
+So, just how much does marriage counseling cost?
+In a survey done by the National Directory of Marriage and Family Counseling, the cost of marriage counseling and family counseling can run you between $80 to $225 per session.
+For marriage and family therapists, an online therapy session is a less expensive alternative than in person, with an average cost of marriage counseling at approximately $125 - $200 per month for a subscription, which could be as little as $30 - $50 per session, assuming a weekly appointment.
+Subscription services usually include unlimited access to texting, email, and chat rooms.
 This can include both spouses.
 You can talk or text from your computer or phone wherever you are, which makes seekingcouples’ counseling online for marriage problems very user-friendly.

 So, in evaluating the marriage counseling costs of a more traditional setting for your marriage counseling, let's apply an average cost of $150 per session, 2 sessions per week, over three months or 12 weeks.
 The couples’ counseling cost amounts to $3600.
 This is only one estimate, and could, of course, be significantly lower (for instance if your counselor only charges $75 per session, or if you only attend one session per week, which is more the norm), or higher if you need longer for your couples’ counseling.
 Our purposes here are really only to offer some points of comparison for you to arrive at your own well-informed decision for what is the best way to discuss your relationship and marital problems.